AmericanRedCross/simplegadm/README.md

 * These processes are stable but computationally heavy.
 An Amazon EC2 server was used for the big number crunching.

----

 #**Instructions**

 ##**Topology Correction:**

-We used the GADM v.
-2 boundaries from UC Davis for our administrative boundary stack.
+We used the [GADM v.
+2 boundaries](http://www.gadm.org) from UC Davis for our administrative boundary stack.
 Simplifying the original dataset caused a loss of a features due to encoding and numerous topology errors due to poor initial topology.

 Here are original and simplified France Admin 2 () without any topology correction: